section 8

 Ground 6 — Redevelopment

 You intend to demolish, reconstruct, or carry out substantial works to the property, and cannot reasonably do so with the tenant in situ.
-This is a mandatory ground with four months' notice and requires you to demonstrate genuine intent and the practical inability to carry out works around the tenancy.
+Under Schedule 2, Ground 6 of the Housing Act 1988 (as reformed by the Renters' Rights Act 2025), this is a mandatory ground with four months' notice and requires you to demonstrate genuine intent and the practical inability to carry out works around the tenancy.
 We cover this in full in our Ground 6 redevelopment guide.

 Ground 8 — Serious Rent Arrears

 The tenant owes at least two months' rent (or eight weeks' rent if paid weekly) at both the date the notice is served and the date of the court hearing.
-This is mandatory and requires only four weeks' notice.
+Schedule 2, Ground 8 of the Housing Act 1988 (as amended) states this is mandatory and requires only four weeks' notice.

 Both at the date of the service of the notice and at the date of the hearing, at least two months' rent is unpaid.